zimeg/slack-sandbox/js.bolt.surge/README.md

 1. Rename `.env.example` to `.env` and edit that new file
 2. Create an app token with `connections:write` scopes under *Basic Information*
 3. Gather the bot token from the *OAuth & Permissions* page
+4. Export these variables into your current shell environment

 #### Calling useful commands